vzupka/IBMiSqlUpdate/README.md

 The application is launched by double click on the shortcut or the original of the file IBMiSqlUpdate.jar.

+Version 01.01

+- Source documentation in Pages added to "documents" directory.

 - - - - - - - - - -

 Tento projekt se neinstaluje, je okamžitě k použití jako Java aplikace v adresáři projektu.
 Aplikace vyžaduje instalaci Javy SE 8 v PC.